kubesphere/kubesphere/README.md

 <details>
   <summary><b>🤖 Kubernetes DevOps</b></summary>
-  Provide out-of-box CI/CD based on Jenkins, and offers automated workflow tools including binary-to-image (B2I) and source-to-image (S2I), <a href="https://kubesphere.io/devops/">learn more</a>.
+  Provide GitOps-based CD solutions and use Argo CD to provide the underlying support, collecting CD status information in real time.
+Additionally, the mainstream CI engine Jenkins makes DevOps more user-friendly. <a href="https://kubesphere.io/devops/">learn more</a>.
   </details>

 <details>